 The service contract for the Nabas Wind Power Project (NWPP) covers 2,000 hectares of public and private lands in rolling terrain located near the northwestern tip of Panay Island.
-It lies about 6 km southeast of Caticlan, and electricity-deficient Panay and Boracay islands are natural markets of future power from Nabas or the Nabas WESC.
-In 2012, activities were focused on securing critical government permits, completing technical feasibility studies and initiating requests for engineering, procurement and construction bids.
-PetroGreen incorporated PetroWind on March 6, 2013 to undertake the NWPP.
+It lies about 6 km southeast of Caticlan, and electricity-deficient Panay and Boracay islands are natural markets of future power from NWPP.